Deleck/square-api-basic-template/README.md

 ```
 When the project starts, go to your browser and type the next URL: http://localhost:3000 You can see a Payment Form but it's not working yet.

+* Ensure you have made a new App in [Square Developer Dashboard](https://developer.squareup.com/apps).
+In your new app you can obtain you credentials (Access Token, Application ID and Location ID) for the next steps.

 ## Adding Access Token, Application ID and Location ID into the project:

 * **Access Token**: